Deacon: Deacon Thomas Klacik

 Monsignor Rosack formed a choir, and the altar boys’ sacristy was converted into a chapel for the daily celebration of the Divine Liturgy.
 The American Bridge Company parking lot, across Park Road from the church, was purchased.
 A handicap-accessible ramp was installed, the bell tower was repainted, and a peaked roof was installed on the rectory.
 In 1998, an extension was built onto the rear of the church building and the entire interior of the church was renovated.

 At Monsignor Rosack’s retirement in June 2004, Father Thomas G. Schaefer was appointed administrator of St. Mary Church.
 During his pastorate, two years of hard work by the parishioners culminated in an icon screen constructed for the church.
 Two gold domes and a gold eastern cross were placed on high to enhance its exterior.
 A carillon was installed in the newly refurbished bell tower.
 Thus the parish and greater community were brought to a deeper sense of Byzantine spirituality and tradition.

 In October of 2006, Father Kevin E. Marks was assigned to the parish.
 He served until of October, 2012 when Father David A. Bosnich became to pastor.
 Father James D. Hess O. Carm. was named to care for the spiritual needs of the people and Deacon Thomas Klacik joined him as administrator of the parish in July of 2014.
 Father Joseph R. Raptosh became the pastor in September 2015, and he served until May 27, 2016 when Father Mykhaylo Shykynda was appointed.
-Father Mykhaylo continues to serve until this present day.
+Father Mykhaylo served the parish until November of 2018.